kr0bi/AdventOfCode2018/README.md

-# AdventOfCode2018
+# adventOfCode
-This repository contains all the solutions in Java from the AdventOfCode2018.
+This repository contains all the solutions in Java from the adventOfCode.

 https://adventofcode.com/2018/